Quadrupole absorption rate for atoms in circularly-polarized optical vortices: Introduction

 Recently, the OAM transfer to atoms interacting with optical vortices was considered and the absorption rate evaluated in the cases of the $6^2S_{1/2}\rightarrow 5^2D_{5/2}$ quadrupole transition in Cs when cesium atoms are subject to the field of a linearly polarized optical vortex \cite{Bougouffa}.
 The obtained results showed that the absorption rate, albeit lower than the quadrupole spontaneous emission rate, is still measurable within the current experimentally available parameters.
 Also, it should still be within the measurement abilities of modern spectroscopic techniques.
 Those studies have been mainly concerned with the case in which the optical vortex light is linearly polarized, and so optical spin is ignored in the transfer process.
 On the other hand, the experimental works by Schmiegelow et al. \cite{schmiegelow2016transfer, afanasev2018experimental} have indicated that an atom or an ion can exchange two units of optical angular momentum, one unit from optical spin and another from its OAM.
-In this direction, but the rate of transfer has not been evaluated, to the best of our knowledge.
+In this regard, the relative strengths of the corresponding transitions in the case of the target $40 Ca^{+}$ ions have been measured \cite{schmiegelow2016transfer, afanasev2018experimental} while the transition amplitudes have been evaluated for different twisted light ﬁelds \cite{afanasev2018experimental}.

 We have thus set out to set up the necessary theory leading to the evaluation of the rate of OAM transfer from the circularly polarized optical vortices to the atoms.
-The theory is applied to the particular case involving the $6^2S_{1/2}\rightarrow 5^2D_{5/2}$ in Cs when cesium atoms are subject to the field of a circular polarized optical vortex.
-This Cs transition is well known as a dipole-forbidden but a quadrupole-allowed transition.
-In evaluating the rate of OAM transfer involving a quadrupole transition we had to consider the relevant selection rules which involve both spin and OAM \cite{Rajasree2020}.
+The theory is applied to the particular case involving the $4^2S_{1/2}\rightarrow 3^2D_{5/2}$ in $Ca^+$ ion when calcium ions are subject to the field of a circular polarized optical vortex.
+This $Ca^+$ transition is well known as a dipole-forbidden but a quadrupole-allowed transition \cite{zhang2020improvement}.
+In evaluating the rate of OAM transfer involving a quadrupole transition we had to consider the relevant selection rules which involve both spin and OAM \cite{Rajasree2020,Klimov2009, Klimov:2012wf}.